Is Whole House Reverse Osmosis Necessary?

-For most homes on municipal water, we recommend a cost-effective, environmentally friendly, compact solution for whole house water filtration and purification.
-Typically, we recommend:
+For most homes on municipal water, we recommend an environmentally friendly, compact solution.

-- Whole House Ultraviolet System: Disinfects your water from 99.99% of microorganisms including E. Coli, giardia, crypto, viruses, and bacteria.
+1. Whole House Ultraviolet System: A UV system will disinfect your water from 99.99% of microorganisms including E. Coli, giardia, crypto, viruses, and bacteria.
 This ensures all the water entering your home is microbiologically safe for showering, drinking, and brushing teeth.
-A great compact combo system that integrates a sediment and carbon filter with the UV system, is the Viqua IHS22-D4 water filtration system.
+UV is generally inexpensive yet gives much peace of mind.
+We often recommend a compact "combo system" that integrates a sediment and carbon filter with the UV system, such as the Viqua IHS22-D4 water disinfection system.

-- Under Counter Reverse Osmosis System at the Kitchen Sink: A reverse osmosis drinking water system installed at the kitchen sink can provide healthy, delicious water for drinking and cooking.
-It’s small size and low price point make can make it extremely economical for the quality of water produced.
-Our top-selling system is the Hydro Guard Reverse Osmosis Drinking Water system.
+2. Under Counter Reverse Osmosis System at the Kitchen Sink: A reverse osmosis drinking water system installed at the kitchen sink can provide healthy, delicious water for drinking and cooking.
+This is a more economical way to enjoy all the benefits of reverse osmosis water.
+One of our top-selling reverse osmosis under-sink systems is the Microline TFC-400-ESP Reverse Osmosis drinking water system

 In addition to the above-mentioned recommendations, if you have high levels of water hardness, you may also need to install a water softener to remove calcium and magnesium that make water hard.
 Hard water can cause scale to buildup in your hot water heater, pipes, and water-using appliances.

 For questions about what system will provide the best water for your home, please call our team of water experts Monday through Friday, 8 am to 5 pm CT, at (877)377-9876.
 They'll talk you through a variety of options to help you determine which systems best meet your needs.